0xhaggis/StarCoderEx/README.md

 # StarCoderEx

-StarCoderExtension for AI Code generation
+StarCoderExtension for AI Code generation.
+Forked to handle locally served instance of StarCoder.
+More details to come.

 Original AI: https://huggingface.co/bigcode/starcoder